Rev. Anthony J. Eiardi, S.J.

 © Fairfield University Archives and Special Collections.
 This resource may be used for educational or non-commercial purposes.
 Please direct any questions to email@example.com.

 Rev. Anthony J. Eiardi, S.J..
-"Japanese Garden looking north-northeast toward upper flat footbridge."
+"Japanese Garden looking west down slope to pond with upper garden in foreground."
 1956.
 Image Archive.
-Fairfield University Archives and Special Collections. https://digitalcommons.fairfield.edu/image-archive/124.
+Fairfield University Archives and Special Collections. https://digitalcommons.fairfield.edu/image-archive/121.